Regulation

 KRITIS Umbrella Act (KRITIS-DachG)

-Takes effect and expands requirements to physical security:
+Enters into force and extends requirements to physical security:

 • Protection against physical attacks